 -When an avalanche control measure is needed, crews close the road and perform a sweep in order to ensure that the controlled avalanche area is clear.

 -After the all-clear is given, a tech using a wireless device sends a signal to the control system tower, triggering the explosive deployment box to drop a tethered explosive charge that fires after a short delay causing an avalanche to occur.

 -After the avalanche has stopped and it’s considered safe to proceed, crews swoop in to clean the snow off the highway and road is reopened.

-The system will be in place at four locations along the south side of Three Valley Lake this winter.
-And four more will be installed in 2017.
+The system is now in place at nine locations along the south side of Three Valley Lake.

 Visit our Flickr album to see how the system is performing at Three Valley Gap.
 And, for a demonstration of the RCAS in action, check out this video: